morinlab/WisecondorXtena/README.md

 * CNV prediction (through a user-definable cut-off ("beta"), or the default (leverages Z-scores))

-### The modified WisecondorX is run via snakefile, consisting of two sections
+### WisecondorXtena is run via snakefile, consisting of two sections
 **The run_updated_wisecondorX.smk set up:**

 Section 1 (initial run to calculate offset mean and purity):